Giddybyte/Coursework-2-Machine-learning-project/README_updated.txt

 The Project contains two Python Notebooks designed to run on Google Colab.

-1.0 Preprocessing and Implementation
+1.0 1 Submission Preprocessing and Implementation.ipynb   (Preprocessing and Implementation)

-2.0 Analysis of 20 NewsGroups Data.ipynb
+2.0 Analysis of 20 NewsGroups Data.ipynb             (Data Analysis)

 Code 1.0 consists of 3 sections.
 Pre-processing, Simple models and Advanced Models.